 By Karrie Keyes

 When April moved to Los Angeles, she originally wanted to work on a scoring stage and was deterred by almost every music professional she met.
 Many cautioned against pursuing music production as a long-term career, and she was even advised by a scoring mixer to learn post.
 April had planned to learn post as a backup skill and to help pay the bills when she discovered it was a great fit.
-At the time, she was working a couple part-time jobs, one which was managing inventory of a recording studio that was going out of business.
-It turned out that the studio building was being purchased by a post-production studio.
-She got to know one of the new owners and mentioned she was interested in learning post and asked if they needed any help.
-They later offered her an entry-level job.
+At the time, she was working a couple of part-time jobs, one of which was managing inventory of a recording studio that was going out of business.
+Through that, she got to know the new owners of the building (a post-production studio) who offered her an entry-level job before even seeing her resume.
 April believes it wasn’t a matter of being at the right place at the right time, but that she recognized an opportunity and took the initiative to make something happen with it.

-April occasionally gets to work on music projects and was recently the scoring mixer (mixing an orchestra) for a PBS series “The Great Human Odyssey”.
-Through her freelance work, she gets to work with filmmakers, composers, sound and music studios, production companies, ad/marketing agencies, and other independent sound people.
+April occasionally gets to work on music projects, including being a score mixer (mixing an orchestra) for the Emmy-nominated PBS series “The Great Human Odyssey”.
+Through her freelance work, she gets to work with filmmakers, composers, sound and music studios, production companies, ad/marketing agencies, and other sound professionals.

-April says that like live sound you need to know exactly what’s in your signal path and how it’s affecting the sound.
+April says understanding your signal path (and what each element does) is crucial in post-production mixing.
 “I know post mixers who use a compressor on a source channel, use heavier compression on an aux, and then slam the signal through a limiter on the master buss.
 When you hear a compression problem, where is it coming from?
-In live sound, if you are experiencing feedback, you don’t want to be going into three channel strips to troubleshoot a problem.
+In live sound, if you are experiencing feedback, you don’t want to be going into three-channel strips to troubleshoot a problem.
 There just isn’t time for it.
-I prefer simplicity; I don’t apply any processing to my buss (outside of a broadcast limiter) unless it won’t drastically affect everything else.”
+I prefer simplicity; I don’t apply any processing to my busses (outside of a broadcast limiter) unless it won’t drastically affect everything else.”

-April believes that post and live sound are similar, in that you don’t need a lot of tools in your toolbox.
+April believes that post and music are similar, in that you don’t need a lot of tools in your toolbox to get started.
 “It is more important to know how to use the tools you do have well.
-If you’re using the same equipment every day, whether it’s a console at a venue or a plugin in a template, you can learn to anticipate how audio will respond when you adjust settings.
-It’s not necessarily to have lots of plugins to learn how to mix.
+If you’re using the same equipment every day, whether it’s a console or a plugin in a template, you can learn to anticipate how audio will respond when you adjust settings.
+It’s not necessary to have lots of plugins to learn how to mix.
 It’d be like trying to learn to play guitar with 20 amps and 50 pedals.
 How much time would it take to test every combination to find out what sounds best, and how much time would that take away from learning how to play well?
 Work with what you have, learn to use it well, and upgrade as you find the need for it and the work to support it.”

-Post was a good fit for April she found that while her education and skills in music production were applied differently they were still relevant.
-She has found that there are a lot of people who started in music production and gravitated to post production, so they have similar background and interests.
+April found that while her education and skills in music production were applied differently in post-production, they were still relevant.
+She has found that there are a lot of people who started in music production and gravitated to post-production, so they have similar backgrounds and interests.

-April’s favorite thing about working in post production is the people.
-She says for the most part “Post production audio people generally don’t have egos and are supportive of each other.
+April’s favorite thing about working in post-production is the people.
+She says for the most part “Post-production audio people generally don’t have egos and are supportive of each other.
 I have experienced sexism at rare times, but I’ve also had the opposite.
-There’s engineers and mixers that have treated me like a sister or a daughter, and I’ve worked for studios that felt like family.”
+There are engineers and mixers that have treated me like a sister or a daughter, and I’ve worked for studios that felt like family.”

 What she likes the least is that work schedule sometimes dictates life schedule.
 Television doesn’t stop for holidays.
 You have to be flexible as the schedule is always fluid.
 She also finds she works in the dark a lot, as in with no light.
 Mix stages are dark rooms without windows, and she finds she prefers working evening/night shifts, so she can spend her free time outside.